 Q: How do you make money?

-A: Your data is valuable – and we let you control what happens to it.
-When there are opportunities for you to monetize your data, Ciitizen will take a transaction fee.
+A: Your data, whether identifiable or de-identified, is valuable – and we let you control what happens to it.
+When there are opportunities for you to monetize the cancer data in your profile, Ciitizen will take a broker’s fee for putting you and your data together with the entities interested in purchasing it.